The Resilience Diary:

 Your mind is that caged dog.

-This COVID psychological thriller has taken so many things from us.
+We are highly social animals and COVID has taken so many things from us.
 Things we love, things we need.
-How about some perspective:

 Is therapy effective